rubymonsters/webapps-for-beginners/source/20-exercises/05-sinatra_resource.md

 # Sinatra Resource

-This is a work in progress.

-We'll need to explain how to make fake `PUT` and `DELETE` requests in a subchapter on resources.

 After reading the chapter about <a href="/resources.html">Resources</a> your objective is to implement a resource `members` in Sinatra.